jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 2. Create a chest that drops healthpacks when the player opens it

 ## Setting Up  Chest and HealthPack
-Right click in the hierarchy to create a new sprite GameObject through `2D Object > Sprite` and rename it to `Chest`.
+Right click in the hierarchy to create a new sprite GameObject `2D Object > Sprite` and rename it to `Chest`.
 Then, follow these steps:

 1. In your project's directory, navigate to `Assets > Sprites > Items` and drag the *chest* sprite into the `Sprite Renderer` component's `Sprite` box.
 Alternatively, you can click on the circle next to the `Sprite` box and search the name *chest*.